MooersLab/cctbxsnips-SublimeText3/README.md

 ### Blaine's cctbx install protocol

 I assume that Anaconda has already been installed.
 We will create a conda env specifically for CCTBX.
-CCTBX has numerous dependencies.
-It is best kept in an isolated env.
-We also create the correpsonding Jupyter notebook kernel while we are at it.
+CCTBX has numerous dependencies; I find it best to keep CCTBX in an isolated environment.
+We will also create the correpsonding Jupyter notebook kernel while we are at it.

 Execute one line at a time: Wait for the execution to finish before executing the next line.